vbwx/finddup/Manual.md

 # NOTES

-The **finddup** command accepts the **-\-** option, which will cause it to stop processing flag options.
+The **finddup** and **findlink** utilities accept the **-\-** option, which will cause them to stop processing flag options.
 This allows you to pass file or directory names that begin with a dash (`-`).

 # EXIT STATUS

-The **finddup** utility exits 0 on success, 1 if no duplicates were found, and greater than 0 if an error occurs.
+These utilities exit 0 on success, 1 if no duplicates were found, and greater than 0 if an error occurs.

 # TUTORIAL

-For all of these examples you should bear in mind that, unless **-p** is specified, this utility might identify duplicates that are not, in fact, identical but you have to trade off precision against speed of operation.
+For all of these examples you should bear in mind that, unless **-p** is specified, **finddup** might identify duplicates that are not, in fact, perfect copies but it will do so much faster than with precise comparison.

 In this tutorial, the words _duplicates_ and _copies_ are used interchangeably.